David777-EUW/Champion-Concepts/TemplateLicense.md

-For the purposes of this license, the "source code" is the MarkDown code that deals with structuring and formatting of the template; the blanks left marked such as `-ChampionDescription-`, `-Champion Lore-` et cetera aren't considered part of it, and their removal and replacement for names, descriptions and other such shall be considered an use of the work, and as such will be covered by [#### 1.
+For the purposes of this license, the "source code" is the MarkDown code that deals with structuring and formatting of the template; the blanks left marked such as `-ChampionDescription-` and `-Champion Lore-` aren't considered part of it, and their removal and replacement for names, descriptions and other such shall be considered an use of the work, and as such will be covered by [#### 1.
 Exception to Section 3 of the GNU GPL.](1.
 Exception to Section 3 of the GNU GPL).